jmann277/blog/docs/source/learning/data_science/structure_of_my_ipynbs.rst

 #.
 To Do List

    - Write this first before any code/exposition
+   - Not everything on the todo list will be completed.
+Don't remove items that weren't successfully done.
+If there's an important reason for not completing an item, record it in the take-aways section.
 #.
 Take-Aways

-   - Most exposition comes here, can be
+   - Most exposition comes here.
 #.
 Closed Questions

    - These should have both the questions and the answers.
 Having this section